Class 1 - Introduction, listening and Fundamentals

 Emperor Joseph II, who reigned in Austria briefly from 1780-1790 supported the free press and was an avid patron for the arts.
 During this time, with a populated of roughly 150 000 people, Vienna supported over 300 newspapers or journals.
 It was during and around these years that Joseph Haydn worked for the Esterhazy family of the nearby estate of Eisenstadt and became known as one of the greatest living composers.
 The two other composers from the classical era that we will look at also came to Vienna around this time: Mozart moved to Vienna from Salzberg in 1781 and Beethoven in 1792 from Bonn, Germany.

 This class will focus on two works by Joseph Haydn (1732-1809), an important figure from the classical period and a teacher to both Mozart and Beethoven.
-While he is often overshadowed by these two students of his, Haydn is considered the father of the symphony and the string quartet.
-Haydn was experimental in his approach, always pushing the boundaries of musical form.
+While he is often overshadowed by these two students of his, Haydn is considered as the founder of the symphony and the string quartet in terms of both their importance as a combination of instruments as well as the normative 4-movement structure that composers employed for centuries.
+Haydn was experimental in his approach, always pushing the boundaries of musical form and playing with the listeners expectations.
 This experimentation may have only been possible because he worked under the patronage of the Esterhazy family in a remote area of Austria for the greater part of his life with an orchestra of talented musicians at his disposal.

-The two works that we are listening to this class are substantial in length, but please listen to them in their entirety so that you can develop a sense of their large-scale form.
+The two works that we are listening to this class are substantial in length, but please listen to them in their entirety so that you can develop a sense of their large-scale 4-movement structure.

 Haydn, String Quartet no. 30, Op.
 33, No. 2 (1781)